Multi-volume author Daithi Kavanagh introduces us to his newest book: The Crucifixion:

 The Irish flavor has been interesting for me also, it’s just a little different from British English.

 For all the pure enjoyment of reading, The Crucifixion gets a score of 4.7 stars!
-The score would have been higher except for the handful of spelling errors I found.

 You can follow Daithi Kavanagh:

 Tags: murder, mystery, thriller, police, Ireland, Irish, British Isle, politics, IRA, suspense

 Copyright © 2018 Mark L Schultz except for the author's introduction

 Who am I?

 An avid reader, typobuster, and the Hyper-Speller.
 I am a husband, father, and grandfather.